ErezAmihud/cpp-home/README.md

 `ctest --overwrite MemoryCheckCommandOptions="--leak-check=full --error-exitcode=100" -T memcheck`

-NOTE there was a thought about using SHFileOperation for recursive deletion, but it is not a "pure" win32api function as it is a "shell api"
+NOTE there was a thought about using SHFileOperation for recursive deletion, but it is not a "pure" win32api function as it requires linking with another library.
 NOTE that for some reason, in mingw gtest compiles only with posix mingw, not the win32 one.
 The flag gtest_disable_pthreads=ON should fix it, but for me it did not